About the Neustadt Festival of International Literature and Culture

-The 2014 Neustadt Festival of International Literature & Culture, sponsored by the University of Oklahoma’s internationally renowned magazine, World Literature Today, will take place on the Norman campus this fall.
-The festival, which is free and open to the public, features award-winning writer Mia Couto from Mozambique, who will receive the 2017 NSK Neustadt Prize for Children’s Literature that week, plus an exciting lineup of other visiting writers, nine of whom will make up the 2018 Neustadt Prize jury.
+The 2017 Neustadt Festival of International Literature & Culture, sponsored by the University of Oklahoma’s internationally renowned magazine, World Literature Today, will take place on the Norman campus this fall, November 8–10.
+The festival, which is free and open to the public, features award-winning writer Marilyn Nelson, who will receive the 2017 NSK Neustadt Prize for Children’s Literature that week, plus an exciting lineup of ten other visiting writers, nine of whom will make up the 2018 Neustadt Prize jury.
 Stay tuned for more details about the festival and read more about the 2018 jury here.

-Biographical information about all the visiting writers, plus a complete schedule, can be found on the festival website, neustadtprize.org.
 For questions about any of the events, call the WLT office at 405-325-4531 or email Terri Stubblefield at firstname.lastname@example.org.

 Students can also take the Neustadt course in conjunction with the festival each fall.

 The Neustadt International Prize for Literature is a biennial award sponsored by the University of Oklahoma and World Literature Today.

 The Prize consists of $50,000, a replica of an eagle feather cast in silver, and a certificate.
 A generous endowment from the Neustadt family of Ardmore, Oklahoma, and Dallas, Texas, ensures the award in perpetuity.

 The prize was established in 1969 as the Books Abroad International Prize for Literature, then renamed the Books Abroad / Neustadt Prize before assuming its present name in 1976, The Neustadt International Prize for Literature.
 It is the first international literary award of this scope to originate in the United States and is one of the very few international prizes for which poets, novelists, and playwrights are equally eligible.